DoofDilla/dillapoe2stat/README.md

 - Press `Ctrl+F2` with a waystone in the top-left inventory slot to inspect its tier, prefixes, and suffixes without starting a map.
 - The analyzer caches tier and modifier counts so the next `F2` snapshot displays richer map context and notifications include the tier automatically.
 - Debug mode prints extra traces for troubleshooting waystone parsing.

+### OBS overlay mode
+- Toggle the Flask web server at any time with `F9`.
+Successful startups print:
+  - `http://<host>:<port>/obs/item_table` – Loot recap table sized for a ~600×400 Browser Source.
+  - `http://<host>:<port>/obs/session_stats` – Slim session dashboard ideal for a ~300×200 Browser Source.
+- In OBS Studio add a **Browser Source**, paste the printed URL, set the suggested width/height, and enable *Refresh browser when scene becomes active* plus *Shutdown source when not visible* to avoid stale overlays.
+- Overlays refresh whenever you finish a map and mirror the same emoji/value formatting shown in the terminal.
+- Use the simulation hotkeys (`Ctrl+Shift+F2` / `Ctrl+Shift+F3`) to test overlay styling without running real maps.

 ### Notifications
 - Startup, new session, experimental waystone analysis, map start, map completion, and manual inventory checks pop toast notifications (icon provided in `cat64x64.png`).